MeyerCorporation/Usps.Core/README.md

 This is a .NET Core Web API which allows the product to be configured and hosted like any .NET Core web app.

+### Serverless

+This is a .NET Core Azure Functions project which allows the product to be hosted as in Azure Functions

+### Controllers

+This is a .NET Core library which contains the controller and model components.
+It will yield an assembly which can referenced by the API project or any API project allowing any API project to expose the RESTful endpoints.
+It also is a NuGet package which allows the controller and models to be included in an existing web application.

 ### USPS

-This is a .NET Core library which contains the controller and model components.
-It will yield an assembly which is refrenced by the API project and also a NuGet package which allows the controller and models to be included in an existing web application.
+This is a .NET Core library which contains actual translation of the REST inputs to the non-standard input of the USPS API.
+It also creates a NuGet package which allows the functionality to be included in other web application.

 ### Client